Filtered complexes and cohomologically equivalent subcomplexes: Spectral methods for the filtered subcomplex

 In many of the examples considered in Section~\ref{sec:Examples}, not only do we have a finite depth filtration of our complex $(K,d)$ as in \eqref{filteredK}, but the complex is also given an additional grading $(K^k)$, $k=0$,$1$, $\dots$.
 This is indeed the case for our examples in Section~\ref{sec:Examples}, where an element belongs to $K^k$ if it is a $k$-form.
 We observe that the grading satisfies

 A very natural question arises about the spectral sequences that can be constructed from such a filtration.

-In this section we will see that, just like in the simpler case of Carnot groups \cite{lerario2023multicomplexes}, any filtered complex of finite depth is also a multicomplex.
-As shown in \cite{livernet2020spectral}, the extra algebraic structure of a multicomplex allows us to obtain an explicit formulation of the differentials that arise from the spectral sequence obtained from this finite filtration.
+It is possible to endow the complex $(K,d)$ with a bicomplex structure by considering $d=d_0+(d-d_0)$, since it satisfies the relations $d_0^2=d_0(d-d_0)+(d-d_0)d_0=(d-d_0)^2=0$, and consequently study its associated spectral sequence.
+This construction mimics more closely the approach used in the previous section to extract the base subcomplex $(\mathcal{P},d)$.
+However, we will see that, just like in the simpler case of Carnot groups \cite{lerario2023multicomplexes}, any filtered complex of finite depth is also a multicomplex, a generalisation of the notion of a (graded) chain complex and that of a bicomplex.
+As shown in \cite{livernet2020spectral}, multicomplexes carry extra algebraic structure that allows us to obtain an explicit formulation of the differentials that arise from the spectral sequence obtained from this finite filtration.
 In this way, we are also able to compare these differentials with the projection map $P^\infty$ introduced in Section~\ref{sec:Filtered}.